 The ReLu activation function improves on the previous functions by speeding up training.
 The gradient computation is very simple.
 Either zero, or one.
 Depending on the sign of the current value.
 Optimization and learning within the model converges quicker, as the function no longer needs to perform any exponential multiplication, and, or, division operations.
 Of which the previous functions needed to.

 For a deep neural network to learn it needs to measure how accurate the predicated values it makes.
 It does so by computing a delta between the predicted value outputted from the network, and the actual result.
 The computed delta is then used to begin a process in which the weights of the network are adjusted, and churned during the next training iteration.
-The delta itself is computed by using a particular lost function.
+The delta itself is computed by using a particular loss function.

-Popular functions include the cross entropy lost function and the main squared error lost function.
+Popular functions include the cross entropy loss function and the main squared error loss function.
 As shown here the goal of the forward pass, or forward propagation, is to perform calculations on data that is fed forward through the layers.
 And through each of the connected neurons.
 The calculations are continually done in sequence through the network.
 Layer by layer.
 Until we reach the final output layer.
 Which outputs a prediction.